thebor1337/solidity_sandbox/README.md

 # Solidity Sandbox

-This repository contains examples of the implementation of various Solidity patterns and contracts with tests for learning purposes.
+This repository contains examples of the implementation of various Solidity patterns and contracts with tests.
+Some of the examples may be similar to OpenZeppelin implementations.
+If you found this repository and want to use some contract, check if there's OpenZeppelin implementation first, I can't guarantee security and gas efficiency, I do it for learning purposes.

 # Ready